Jona-Walpert/Python-Object-detection/README.md

 # Python-Object-detection
-This is a python object detector
+This is a python object detector and easy to use.